Lyonk71/pandas-dedupe/README.md

     #| Johnny    | .6         | 0          |
     #| Johnathon | .4         | 0          |

-    #In the same case, the cluster below would not be recognized:
+    #In the same case, the following cluster would not be recognized:

     #| name      | confidence | cluster id |
     #|-----------|------------|------------|